 Featured recipe: Pretzels with Dark Chocolate & Peanut Butter

 "It's something most women don't think about until it happens to them," says Frances Largeman-Roth, R.D.N., nutrition expert and author of Feed the Belly: The Pregnant Mom's Healthy Eating Guide.
-In reality, morning sickness—which can strike any time of day—affects most pregnant woman, and about a third have vomiting along with nausea.
-Here are some tips that can help ease the queasiness, including foods to eat—and some to skip.
+In reality, morning sickness-which can strike any time of day-affects most pregnant woman, and about a third have vomiting along with nausea.
+Here are some tips that can help ease the queasiness, including some of the best foods to eat for morning sickness—and some foods you will want to skip.